wassimchouchen/wassimchouchen/README.md

 ## What am I up to?

-- 💬 working on real amazing projects
+- 💬 working on real amazing projects and use cases ||  Project Manager at OSSEC
 - 🔭 I’m currently learning Pytorch and tensorflow  for computervision, data analytics, NLP , and ReactJs NodeJs on the side !
-- 💬 active membre in IEEE ENSI SB  ARE and OSSEC
+- 💬 active membre in IEEE ENSI SB  ARE and EMC
 - 👨‍🏫 kaggle expert
 - 📫 How to reach me: wassim.chouchenne@ensi-uma.tn
 ## My Absolute Favorites: